davebenson/doom4-walkthrough/README.md

 Notes on Combat Challenges:
 * Trick Shot:  I don't know why, but using the Rocket Launcher's Lock On mode seems to achieve this reliably.
 There are other ways, but I haven't found anything as consistent.
 * Atop the Mountain:  there's a number of fights that end with the Hell Baron.
 For some reason, i often accidentally kill them instead of staggering them.
+You have to jump from higher ground to do this!
+This fight where you get the Blue Skull is probably the easiest to get this on, because the Hell Baron starts in a pit.
 * Dominator: there's a Berserk Powerup that is your main helper here.

 ## Mission 10: Introduction